7. MONEY, TIPS

 1. SPECIAL COVID CONSIDERATIONS

-Q. Do I need to be vaccinated against Covid-19 or have a negative test result for this trip?
+Q. Do I need to be vaccinated against Covid-19 to travel on this tour?

 Q. Will masks be required during this tour?